Zero Waste Essentials: 6 Baby Products to Kickstart a Zero Waste Life

 2. Reusable diapers are the way to go

-I know reusable diapers sounds like a big hassle, but it might not be as hard as you think.
+I know sounds like a big hassle, but it might not be as hard as you think.
 There’s biodegradable diaper liners that can be used to help you along the way, these liners are safe to be flushed down the toilet.
 When cleaning the diapers don’t use bleach or fabric softener because they can harm the efficiency of the diaper and you definitely don’t want that.

 3. Go for wash cloths instead of wipes